AkhmadKholmurodov/VR_Force/README.md

 Play it

-Gun shotting Game
-Uaing C# language and unity
+Gun shotting Game  Using C# language and unity

 U can play by using Oculus

 This is a video capture of Game https://github.com/AkhmadKholmurodov/VR_Force/blob/main/Recordings